Helen Irving, RN, MBA, President & CEO

-Helen Irving was appointed president and CEO of LiveOnNY in September of 2011.
-She holds significant clinical, administrative, and business expertise coupled with an understanding of New York healthcare and experience in donation.
+Helen Irving was appointed President and CEO of LiveOnNY in September of 2011.

-Prior to joining LiveOnNY, Ms. Irving was vice president of hospital operations for eight years at the Mount Sinai Medical Center.
-In addition to many other areas, she supervised solid organ transplantation, dialysis, and bone marrow transplantation.
+Prior to joining LiveOnNY as president and CEO, Irving was vice president of hospital operations for five years at the Mount Sinai Medical Center.
+Among her many responsibilities, she supervised solid organ transplantation, dialysis, and bone marrow transplantation.

-Ms. Irving, a native of England, has lived in New York for 17 years.
-She received her B.S. in Health Administration from St. Joseph’s College in Brooklyn, and her M.B.A. in Health Care Administration from Fairleigh Dickinson University in New Jersey.
+Irving, a native of England, has lived in New York for 25 years.
+She holds an M.B.A. in Health Care Administration from Fairleigh Dickinson University, and sits on the board of the New York State Hemophilia Consortium and the New York Institute of Technology’s Medical Advisory Board.

 Dr. Amy L. Friedman joined LiveOnNY as Medical Director in September 2013.
 She received her undergraduate degree from Princeton University, her medical degree and general surgery training from SUNY HSC at Downstate, and her transplant surgery training from the University of Pennsylvania.